BroadbandForum/obudpst/README.md

-For example, the option to send a fixed rate testing after conducting a search for the Maximum IP-Layer Capacity will provide a stable measurement of loss, delay variatiation, etc., using -I index:
+For example, the option to send a fixed rate testing after conducting a search for the Maximum IP-Layer Capacity will provide a stable measurement of loss, delay variation, etc., using -I index:
 ```
 $ udpst -d <server> -I 967
     Do downstream test to client from server (as hostname or IP address) at
     a fixed rate of 967 Mbps
 ```

-There are circumstances when changes to the defaults are warrented, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio linkswith highly variable loss and delay, and test paths that exhibit bi-modal rate behavior in a repeated tests.
+There are circumstances when changes to the defaults are warranted, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio links with highly variable loss and delay, and test paths that exhibit bi-modal rate behavior in repeated tests.
 In these circumstances, the following client-side command-line parameters have been useful:
 ```
 $ udpst -?